yracine/device-type.myneurio/readme.md

 c) Hit the "From Code" tab on the left corner

-d) Copy and paste the code from MyNeurioServiceMgr.groovy under https://github.com/yracine/device-type.myneurio/tree/master/smartapp
+d) Copy and paste the code from MyNeurioServiceMgr under https://github.com/yracine/device-type.myneurio/tree/master/smartapp

 e) Update the client id and client secret at the end of the file.